anton-k/talks/csound-journal/Csound-expression-paper.md

 to the whole process.

-#### Transformation of audio signals
+##### Transformation of audio signals

-We can transform audio entities with at and mixAt functions.
+We can transform audio entities with `at` and `mixAt` functions.
 Simplified (conceptual) signature:

 ~~~haskell
 at :: Audio a => (Sig -> Sig) -> a -> a
 ~~~

 So it applies a signal transformation function to some value that contains signal.
 It's rather simplified signature.
-The actual at function can also apply functions with side effects `Sig -> SE Sig` or functions that take in mono signals and produce stereo signals.
+The actual function `at` can also apply functions with side effects `Sig -> SE Sig` or functions that take in mono signals and produce stereo signals.
 And it transforms the second argument to the correct result.